WebOrigami/docs/src/content/pattern/display.md

 {{ functions/plain }}
 ```

-It may feel counter-productive to do work to wrap a synchronous in-memory object with the asynchronous AsyncDictionary interface — and then immediately unwind all those asynchronous promises to get back an in-memory object!
+It may feel counter-productive to do work to wrap a synchronous in-memory object with the asynchronous AsyncTree interface — and then immediately unwind all those asynchronous promises to get back an in-memory object!

 But we'll soon be working with trees that are inherently asynchronous, so it's worth tackling the general case now.
 We've still made an important step to separate the underlying representation of some hierarchical data with a tool to display such data.